Get a FREE, Personalized 7-Day Music Making Course

 It helps to know the rules of diatonic harmony, so you know whether each scale degree/note should be major or minor based on your chosen scale.

-Again, with this section of practice, you’re working on memorization and muscle memory.
+Again, with this section, you’re working on memorization and muscle memory.

 Chord Progressions Focus Section